one1pk/Social-Gaming-cmpt373/README.md

 * Any json file which uses the rules used in Rock, Paper, Scissors, can be interpreted and turned into a playable game without having to do anything extra
 * Trivia game was done towards the end and has new rules so it is a bit flaky, but it demonstrates that interpretation, adding rules and game running is trivial at this point since we have a solid base structure.

-## Iteration 2 - Notes

-* Multiple instances of the Rock, Paper, Scissors game can now be played on the server in parallel (there still remains many unhandled cases/errors but the basic functionality should be correct)

 # Social Gaming

 #### Install Dependecies